nanobox-io/nanobox-docs/source/cli/dev/evar.html.md

 ---
 title: dev evar
+description: The 'dev evar' command is used to manage environment variables in your dev environment.
 ---

 The `dev evar` command is used to manage environment variables in your dev environment.
 The following subcommands are available: